ARCTraining/hpc2-software/book/course/spack/recipes.md

   >> 40    /usr/bin/ld: cannot find -lyaml-cpp
 ```

-So, how hard is it to add a dependency into spack for this?
+So, how hard is it to add a dependency into spack for this, and adjust the
+build process to use it?

 ```bash
 spack edit nsnake